Top 10 Ways to Step Out of Your Comfort Zone

 5 Face your worst fear

-Fear is probably the most difficult thing to deal with, however these can be overcome, but it's a way to know yourself better and to seek growth.
+Fear is probably the most difficult thing to deal with, but it can be overcome.
+Facing your fears helps you know yourself better and seek growth.

 6 Workout